neetozone/babel-preset-neeto/docs/zustand-pick.md

 ```

 You might also notice that we don't have the
-`import { shallow } from "zustand/shallow"` statement in this piece of code.
-We
+`import { useShallow } from "zustand/shallow"` statement in this piece of code.
-don't need that.
+We don't need that.
 The plugin will automatically add it for us at the time of
 transpiling.

 The plugin detects that `order` and `customer` properties are to be fetched from
 the `store[sessionId].globals` property from `useGlobalStore` and it generates
 code for it.
 Note that the plugin will automatically add
-`import { shallow } from "zustand/shallow"` for us.
+`import { useShallow } from "zustand/shallow"` for us.
 We don't need to add it
 ourselves.

 ## Allowed syntaxes